Man in a cedar cold plunge at dawn with rising steam, illustrating cold exposure and recovery

 This article synthesizes research from the following institutions and studies.
 All content is derived from peer-reviewed scientific literature and leading research centers.

-Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
-The research cited comes from peer-reviewed studies and leading institutions, but individual results may vary.
-Always consult a qualified healthcare provider before starting any new supplement, diet, or health protocol, especially if you have existing medical conditions or take medication.
+Not medical advice.
+This article is for informational and educational purposes only.
+Always consult a qualified healthcare provider before starting any new supplement, diet, exercise protocol, or health practice — especially if you have existing medical conditions or take medication.

 Continue Reading